tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 ### unlock

-This DSL command unlocks an Assembly/HCD from a Sequencer script for sthe pecified duration.
+This DSL command unlocks an Assembly/HCD from a Sequencer script for the specified duration.
 Only the Sequencer who locked the Assembly/HCD can unlock it.
 This DSL returns a `LockingResponse` which can be `LockReleased` or `LockAlreadyReleased` in the successful scenario or `ReleasingLockFailed` in case of failure.